ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 layout: draft
 tags: [practical]
 ---
 Mostly out of curiosity, I've been looking into how cryptocurrency is taxed in the UK.
 It's not easy to get what I consider to be a full answer, but here's my current understanding, as far as I felt like looking into it.
-I am not any form of accountant, I have no particular reason to trust or distrust the non-government sources I use here, and it would be surprising if I don't get anything wrong.
+HMRC's [internal cryptoassets manual](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual) is available but I didn't feel like reading it all, and some of it seems out of date (e.g. [this page](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22110) talks about the "beacon chain" which I think is no longer a thing since ethereum transitioned to proof-of-stake).
+I also have no particular reason to trust or distrust the non-government sources I use here.
+I am not any form of accountant and it would be surprising if I don't get anything wrong.

 My impression is HMRC tends to be pretty tolerant of people making good faith mistakes?
 In that if they audit you and you underpaid, they'll make you pay what you owe but you won't get in any other trouble.
 Maybe they'd consider "I followed the advice of some blogger who explicitly said he wasn't an accountant" to be a good faith mistake?
 I dunno, but if you follow my advice and get audited, I'd love to hear what the outcome is.